-Trial seeks to sniff out lung cancerJune 19th, 2012 in Cancer /
+Trial seeks to sniff out lung cancerJune 19, 2012 in Medicine & Health / Cancer

 Cancer smells different.
 Past research has shown that dogs can detect lung cancer in a persons breath with great accuracy.
 But dogs are tricky to use as a diagnostic tool; what does it mean when a dog barks once compared to barking twice?

 National Jewish Health and Metabolomx are working to identify exactly what dogs smell in a cancer patients breath and how that information might be used to detect lung cancer.